Small group tour of Victoria for Senior travellers

 Accommodation: George Hotel or similar.

-Overview: This morning step back in time and visit the Sovereign Hill museum village.
+This morning step back in time and visit the Sovereign Hill museum village.

 In the afternoon we visit the Ballarat Botanic Gardens for a guided tour.
 The gardens, situated on the shores of Lake Wendourie, were first designed and planted in the 1860s and feature magnificent mature trees as well as constantly changing plantings and glasshouse displays.

-Overview: After breakfast this morning we leave Ballarat and drive towards Castlemaine, another gold rush town with a rich past.
+After breakfast this morning we leave Ballarat and drive towards Castlemaine, another gold rush town with a rich past.
 On the way we stop to visit a woollen mill and to explore the towns of Daylesford and Hepbourne Springs.

 Dinner tonight will be in a local hotel or restaurant.

-Accommodation: Castlemaine at the Empyre Boutique Hotel or similar.
+Accommodation: Castlemaine Colonial Motel or similar.

-Overview: This morning we take a walking tour of historic Castlemaine including a visit to the art gallery and to Buda house and gardens.
+This morning we take a walking tour of historic Castlemaine including a visit to the art gallery and to Buda house and gardens.
 Buda was occupied by just two generations of the Leviny family between 1863 and 1981.
 Ernest Leviny was a renowned gold and silver smith who exhibited at the Great Exhibition in London before travelling to the Victorian gold fields and settling in Castlemaine.

 The rest of the day you will be free to explore the town at your leisure.

-Accommodation: Castlemaine at the Empyre Boutique Hotel or similar.
+Accommodation: Castlemaine Colonial Motel or similar.

-Overview: This morning we make a steam train journey from Castlemaine to nearby Maldon and stop to
+This morning we make a steam train journey from Castlemaine to nearby Maldon and stop to

 explore this well preserved gold era town with its impressive collection of historic buildings including the 1884 railway station and 1870 post office.